yan-soon/tp/docs/DeveloperGuide.md

 ### Command Stalling feature

-GradPad stalls certain commands that mutate/erase data so that users can provide confirmation as to whether or not they wish to proceed with the commands.
+GradPad stalls certain commands that erase data so that users can provide confirmation as to whether or not they wish to proceed with the commands.
 This feature relies heavily on each commands' `requiresStall()` method.

 This is the general flow of logic when handling commands: